 special items - Special items cover those items which management believe are material by nature or amount to the operating results and require separate disclosure.
 Such items would generally include profit or loss on disposal of property, investments and businesses, asset impairments, restructuring charges, non-recurring integration costs related to acquisitions, financial impacts of natural disasters, non-cash gains or losses on the price fair value adjustment of plantations and alternative fuel tax credits receivable in cash.

-specific - When data is expressed in specific form, this means that the actual quantity consumed during the year indicated, whether energy, water, emissions or solid waste, is expressed in terms of a production parameter.
+specific - When data is expressed in a specific form, this means that the actual quantity consumed during the year indicated, whether energy, water, emissions or solid waste, is expressed in terms of a production parameter.
 For Sappi, as with other pulp and paper companies, this parameter is air dry tons of saleable product.

-specific purchased energy - The term 'specific' indicates that the actual quantity during the year indicated, is expressed in terms of a production parameter.
+specific purchased energy - The term 'specific' indicates that the actual quantity during the year indicated is expressed in terms of a production parameter.
 For Sappi, as with other pulp and paper companies, the parameter is air dry tons of product.

 specific total energy (STE) - The energy intensity ratio defined by the total energy consumption in the context of the saleable production.